equinor/tdd_workshop/README.md

 # Disclaimer
 Sharing is caring!
 This is part of a learning journey.
 We are much more curious individuals than experts.
 The objective is to share our learnings so far while enabling us to collaborate, learn and connect around an important topic.
 We assume that independently of your experience, you are curious to learn, courageous to ask and share and, finally, respectful about the stage each one is in right now.

+The workshop is based on our own work together.
+You will find imperfections or questionable things, let's discuss them.

+Commit early and often!
+Good practices for a commit, by [Chris Beams](https://chris.beams.io/posts/git-commit/)

 # Purpose
 Dive into tests and Test-Driven-Development (TDD) by sharing experience and practicing together
 - Practical workshop, mainly with examples